dyhes/zulip/docs/documentation/helpcenter.md

 ### Icons

-You can refer to features in the Zulip UI by referencing their names and their [FontAwesome](https://fontawesome.com/v4.7.0/) (version 4.7.0) text icons within parentheses. **Note:** We have completed migrating away from older base class `icon-vector` and have dropped support for it.
+You can refer to features in the Aloha UI by referencing their names and their [FontAwesome](https://fontawesome.com/v4.7.0/) (version 4.7.0) text icons within parentheses. **Note:** We have completed migrating away from older base class `icon-vector` and have dropped support for it.
 We now only support